Our girls graduate poised for success in college and careers.

 Beginning in 6th grade, our students visit a college or university campus to gain exposure to higher education.
 6th and 7th grade students spend a day touring a local university campus.
 8th grade through 11th grade students have an overnight trip to tour a regional or out-of-state university.
 On average, our students visit 15 colleges or universities by the time they graduate from the Ann Richards School.

 Eric Heineman is our College Advisor at the Ann Richards School.
-In establishing the College Bound program he provides college guidance and application support services for more than 800 girls in grades 6-12.
+In establishing the College Bound program he provides college guidance and application support services for more than 900 girls in grades 6-12.
 65% of the school’s population are the first in their families to attend college.
-100% have been accepted to college, 89% of graduates are persisting in college and our 6 graduating classes have earned more than $52 million in merit-based awards and scholarships.
+89% of graduates are persisting in college and our 9 graduating classes have earned more than $92 million in merit-based awards and scholarships.

 Previously, Eric spent 18 years in the admissions office at Rice University (1989-2007), serving ultimately as Director of Recruitment.
 He worked in all aspects of undergraduate recruitment and selection, with experience in student life (Resident Associate, Lovett College 1993-2003), NCAA athletics liaison (2003-2007), and has significant experience in financial aid, scholarships, and application processing.